Have you ever been asked the best way on ‘How to clean plant leaves?”

 - Jade plant (Crassula)

 - Mother in law’s tongue – Snake plant

 - Spider plant (airplant plant) chlorophytum comosum

 - Mother of Thousands (Kalanchoe daigremontania)

-… can take some time to clean.
+… the process can take some time.
 Make sure you change the wipers regularly.

 Always work from the base of the stem toward the tip of the leaf.
 With a “wiper” in both hands you can do both sides of the leaf at once with a soft cloth or paper towel.